triradial/Freon4dsl/docs/CRC-Study-Designer-Overview.md

 ## View Schedule Charts

-Accurately creating anything but a simple study schedule is hard because of things like dependencies between visits, repeating visits, overlapping windows, etc. The Designer allows you to immediately view a chart of the schedule that you can zoom and scroll through.
+Accurately creating anything but a simple study schedule is hard because of things like dependencies between visits, repeating visits, overlapping windows, etc. The Designer allows you to write the scheduling in the words of a clinical trial.
+At any point you can view a timeline chart of the schedule that you can zoom and scroll through.
 You can seamlessly move back and forth between trying different ways to express the schedule and seeing if it's correct.
 The following shows a chart with repeating visits that have complex dependencies.
 You can view the chart as soon as define any scheduling and use it to help you incrementally define an accurate view of the study schedule.

 ![Schedule and Chart](./images/schedule-and-chart.png)